-The holiday season is one of the most troublesome times of year for people’s health.
+The holiday season can be one of the most troublesome times of the year for patients‘ health.
 With the holiday frenzy, people often forget to take care of themselves and look out for common health hazards that can be harmful in the long run.
-From holiday weight gain to child-centered accidents, here are some of Carie’s best tips to holiday safety.
+From avoiding holiday weight gain to child-centered accidents, here are some of Carie’s best tips to holiday safety.

 Many people equate the holiday baking, cooking, eating extravaganza with inevitable weight gain.
 Gaining 5 or more pounds during the season does not have to be your fate and won’t be with a little conscious effort to make healthy choices and count calories.
 Cut down on the late night snacking and maybe opt out on the cookies for Santa and leave him some freshly cut veggies instead.
 Mindful snacking will cut down on your sugar and caloric intake and leave you feeling a little lighter after the new year.